User Testing and Validation

 For example, Android users’ screen flows will be different from that of iOS users.
 This also applies when a user has a smartphone or a tablet.

-If you do this, it ensures that you’re catering to your app users and their particular behaviours across different devices.
+If you do this, it ensures that you’re catering to your app users and their particular behaviors across different devices.

 3. Let Go of the Fancy Equipment